qilingframework/qiling/docs/SETUP.md

 ```

 ##### Running Qiling Framework docker with a bind mount
-Required DLLs can be bind mount to Qiling Framework container.
+Required DLLs can be bind-mounted to Qiling Framework container.
 Presuming DLLs located in /analysis/win.

 ```
 docker run -dt --name qiling \